sagarv2522/help-taxi-driver/README.md

 | Tip_amount | Tip amount – This field is automatically populated for credit card  tips.
 Cash tips are not included |
 | Tolls_amount | Total amount of all tolls paid in trip |
 | Total_amount | The total amount charged to passengers.
 Does not include cash tips |

+# Random Forest 🌳

+Random forest algorithm is an ensemble learning technique combining numerous classifiers to enhance a model's performance.
+Random Forest is a supervised machine-learning algorithm made up of decision trees.
+Random Forest is used for both classification and regression problems.

+For mo

+# XGBoost Classifier

+XgBoost is a gradient boosting algorithm for supervised learning.
+It's a highly efficient and scalable implementation of the boosting algorithm, with performance comparable to that of other state-of-the-art machine learning algorithms in most cases.